 1 100ml bottle of Riemann P10 sunscreen – fantastic stuff.
 Apply once and lasts all day.
 Water resistant too.

 These make all the difference on a long trip.

 In addition to my main bag I also take a Muji day pack.
 Ultra light and, being made out of the same stuff as hang-gliders, is incredibly tough.
-Still fits into a pocket when I am not using it.
+Fits into a pocket when not in use.

 - iPad Air 2 – couldn’t travel without it!
 Used for:

 backing up photos to a cloud server whilst on the road